baseline-dev/docs/src/content/index.md

 title: Getting Started with Baseline
 ---

-Welcome to Baseline!
-We're super happy that you found these pages, so we can help you get started.
+Welcome to Baseline 🎉 We're really happy that you made it to the documentation pages of Baseline.
+If you ever run into any issues which are not addressed by the docs, please reach out to us [support@baseline.dev](mailto:support@baseline.dev).

 ## How do I get access to Baseline?

 **Short answer:**
-Head to [http://baseline.dev] and request an invite.
+Head to http://baseline.dev and request an invite.

 **Longer answer:**
 We decided to make Baseline invite only for now.
-We do this because we are running the Baseline business in a peculiar way: We don't believe in bombarding you with email campaigns, tracking your behaviour and secretly selling your data to other companies.
-Instead, we want to build long-lasting relationships, with you!
-We think that we can only do this, if Baseline provides real value to you.
-And to provide real value to you, we work with you and make sure that your needs are covered.
+We do this because we want you to have a delightful experience when you try out Baseline for the first time.
+This means that we aim to cover each and every external service you are using.
+This takes a bit of time.
+When you request an invite, we ask you to share the services which you are using.
+There is a high chance that we already support your needs, and if so, we'll send you an invite right away.
+If not, we will prioritize the missing integrations and let you know once they have launched.
-Eventually, Baseline will become open to everybody.
+Eventually, once we support a big party of services used by you, we will open Baseline to everybody.

 ## Getting started with the Baseline CLI

 First, head to https://baseline.dev/download and download the Baseline CLI.
 Currently we support OSX.
-After downloading the CLI, unzip the file.
+After downloading the CLI, unzip the file and launch the CLI.

 ## Requesting the access token